What is Auditing?

 In this chapter we will cover in some detail the different elements of auditing.
 At the end of the chapter you should have a pretty good answer to the headline question.
 Since the whole manual is dedicated to answering the question we will approach it step by step.
 Getting some basic ideas, elements and definitions solidly in place is important and that is the purpose of this chapter.

 First of all, for auditing or processing to take place you need two persons: a trained practitioner and a client.
-This course will turn you into a practitioner.
-You will also be a client and receiving auditing from your fellow student, so you will learn a whole lot about both sides of this activity.
+Doing the ST courses will turn you into a practitioner.
+As a student you will also be a client and receiving auditing from your fellow student, so you will learn a whole lot about both sides of this activity.

 The practitioner is usually called an auditor; that means a person that asks questions and listens to the answers.
 The basic terminology and rules were defined by Lafayette Ron Hubbard ( R. Hubbard) and we will use his terminology where possible.